 If your body develops an immune response—the goal of vaccination—there is a possibility you may test positive on some antibody tests.
 Antibody tests indicate you had a previous infection and that you may have some level of protection against the virus.
 Experts are currently looking at how COVID-19 vaccination may affect antibody testing results.

-No. COVID-19 mRNA vaccines do not change or interact with your DNA in any way.
+No. This is not true – COVID-19 mRNA vaccines do not change or interact with your DNA in any way.

 Will I have long-term side effects from the vaccine?